George Grindley: Career

 Grindley worked at the New Zealand Geological Survey.
 He spent time on the West Coast, where he assisted Harold Wellman, and also worked on the displacement of the Alpine Fault.
 After working in south Wales and Canada for a year in the early 1950s, Grindley worked on the geological mapping of New Zealand, and was site geologist at Wairakei.
 He also worked on geothermal power projects overseas, including in Mexico and the Philippines.
-He was also involved in geothermal monitoring of Mount Ruapehu and the monitoring of rifting in the Taupo Volcanic Zone.
+He was also involved in geothermal monitoring of Mount Ruapehu and the monitoring of rifting in the Taupō Volcanic Zone.

 Grindley was a member of geological survey teams in Antarctica in 1961–62, 1977–78, and 1981–82, involved in paleomagnetic surveys and geological mapping.
 He was the senior geologist of the northern party of the New Zealand Geological Survey Antarctic Expedition in 1961–62, which named the Grindley Plateau in the Queen Alexandra Range in his honour.